John French, 1st Earl of Ypres: Honours

+Arms

-French in popular culture
+In popular culture

 After the Colesberg Operations (early 1900) the following verse was published about him:

-During the Boer War, the press lionised him as "Uncle French" and "the shirt-sleeved general", writing of how he smoked a briar pipe and enjoyed being mistaken for a private soldier.
+During the Boer War, the press lionised him as "Uncle French" and "the shirt-sleeved general".

-At the beginning of the First World War a supporter of French, Arthur Campbell Ainger, tried, with little success, to popularise a marching song in honour of French.
-The words read:

 Field Marshal French was played by Laurence Olivier in Richard Attenborough's World War I satire film Oh!
 What A Lovely War (1969).
 Ian Beckett writes that French and Wilson are portrayed almost as "a comic duo" in the film.
 By this time, although Terraine's Mons: Retreat to Victory (1960), Alan Clark's The Donkeys (1961), and A. J. Smithers' The Man Who Disobeyed (a 1970 biography of Smith-Dorrien) kept up some interest in French, he was already becoming a somewhat forgotten figure as popular interest from the 1960s onwards concentrated on the Battle of the Somme, inevitably focussing attention on Douglas Haig.

 In Russian the word french (френч), a type of four-pocketed military tunic, is named after John French.